danabo/zhat/_posts/2020-06-19-primer-probability-theory.md

 ---
 layout: post
-title: "Primer to Probability Theory"
+title: "Primer to Probability Theory And Its Philosophy"
 date:   2020-06-19
 categories: post
 ---